Skip to Content

 One of the most picturesque skating rinks we’ve been to!
 Photo credit: Strawbery Banke

 Weather permitting, you can warm up any winter day with a few twirls around the ice-skating rink at Labrie Family Skate on Puddle Dock Pond, which is run in collaboration with Strawbery Banke Museum.
-The rink generally operates from November to March, but the exact schedule is obviously based on our crazy New England weather.

 Learn About Local Marine Life at the Seacoast Science Center